websolutions/standards/README.md

 ### Device and Browser Support
 A project SOW may declare required support.
 If not, we support "modern" default browsers using modern Operating Systems.
-As of Nov 2015, that list
+As of Mar 2018, that list
 includes:
-- Internet Explorer 9+
+- Internet Explorer 11 (Windows 7/10)
-- Microsoft Edge
+- Microsoft Edge (Windows 10)
-- Google Chrome 43+
+- Google Chrome 62+
-- Mozilla Firefox 40+
+- Mozilla Firefox 57+
-- Safari 8+
+- Safari 10+ (macOS High Sierra)

-- Windows 7+
+- Windows 10+
-- OSX 10.9+
+- OSX 10.10+
-- iOS 8+
+- iOS 11.2+
-- Android 4.3+
+- Android 5.1+

 This list is not meant to be definitive, just an example of what is meant by "modern" browsers (actively supported, widely used, etc.).